The Impact of Trauma

 Healing comes not only from retelling, but from increasing safety, integration, and choice in the present moment.

 At times, talking about painful experiences can bring up strong emotions.
-That doesn’t mean therapy is harming you — it often means we’re gently touching something that hasn’t had space to be processed.
+This can feel unsettling, but it often means we’re gently touching something that hasn’t yet had space to be processed.

 A thoughtful trauma therapy approach prioritizes safety and pacing.
-We build regulation skills and internal resources first, so you’re not overwhelmed as we explore deeper layers.
+We begin by strengthening your capacity for regulation and building internal resources, so your nervous system has support as we explore deeper layers.
 You won’t be pushed to go further or faster than feels manageable.

 When therapy moves at the right pace, difficult moments are held within a steady, supportive framework.
-The goal isn’t to relive trauma, but to help your nervous system feel safer and less reactive over time.
+We work carefully within what feels manageable, helping your nervous system gradually feel safer and less reactive so old survival responses don’t have to take over in the same way.

 I don’t offer EMDR specifically.
 My approach to trauma therapy is relational, attachment-focused, and grounded in neuroscience and somatic awareness.